MarieAugerMethe/GISinR/README.md

 Some of the data used are public data sets from the Ocean Tracking Network (OTN) and can be found on the OTN website: http://oceantrackingnetwork.org/.
 In particular,
 - sableSealBioP.csv and sableSealBioP.kml are based on the “Animal” files from the OTN Canada Sable Island Grey Seal Bioprobes project (http://members.oceantrack.org/data/discovery/SGS.htm)
 - nbCod.csv is based on the “Animal” files from the Shippagan, NB: Cod tagging project (http://members.oceantrack.org/data/discovery/SPI.htm)
+- kintama.csv is based on the "Animal" file from the OTN Kintama 2004-2011 tags project (http://members.oceantrack.org/data/discovery/KNTM.htm).
+Original file is available at: members.oceantrack.org/data/discovery/bypublic.htm#K

 In addition some of the data was taken from the public data from OTN Ocean Gliders and Marine Observation website: http://gliders.oceantrack.org/.
 In particular,
 - waveglider.csv is based on the wg_m42_waveglider.csv (http://gliders.oceantrack.org/ajax/waveglider/)